-· Target Engines - When using the GUI, only target engines registered with DCT can be selected.
+• Target Engines: Only target engines registered with DCT can be selected.

-- Replication Objects Objects to be replicated are chosen relative to the source engine selected from the dropdown menu, only if registered with DCT. - Additionally, users have the option to view only selected or unselected objects by utilizing the display option dropdown.
-They can also filter the replication objects tree nodes by utilizing the search input provided at the top.
+- · Replication Objects: Chosen relative to the source engine selected from the dropdown menu. - · Display Options: View only selected or unselected objects. - Filtering: Filter the replication objects tree nodes using the search input.